 With the extremely simplified consideration – for the sake of illustrative calculation – that no heat energy is radiated directly from the earth, i.e. that the infrared radiation absorption is complete up to a limit height, and from there stops abruptly, a fictitious height can be calculated from which the radiation is radiated into space – at the temperature present there.
 This height is frequency or wavelength dependent and is determined in such a way that up to the vacuum of space a optical thickness of 1 results.

 With the usually assumed mean temperature gradient of -6.5 K/km, the temperature of the stationary equilibrium of 255K prevails at a height of about 5 km.
 Interestingly, this is the maximum level of water vapour in the atmosphere.
-A refined calculation would result in a different “effective limit height”, but would not change the qualitative result and would require at least a model including clouds.
-This simplified derivation is basically identical to the (extremely concise!) description of the model of James Hansen, who explicitely makes use of the lapse rate.
+A refined calculation would result in a different “effective emission height”, but would not change the qualitative result and would require at least a model including clouds.
+This simplified derivation is basically identical to the (extremely concise!) description of the model of James Hansen, who also explicitely makes use of the lapse rate.

 Decisive for the “adiabatic greenhouse effect” is the optically dense part of the total mass of the atmosphere (e.g. Hans Jelbring, The “Greenhouse Effect” as a function of atmospheric mass, but restriction to “optically dense” is not considered there), the “greenhouse gases” play on the one hand the role of a wavelength-dependent “catalyst” for the conversion of radiation energy into kinetic energy (temperature), on the other hand for radiation into space according to the emission spectra.